Visby Cruise Port Guide: Medieval Walled City Tips & Sights

 Visby Time Zone

-Keeping track of time zones can get complicated when cruising, especially for Americans on European cruises with substantial time zone differences, and itineraries may result in time changes during the cruise.
-Your captain will make announcements during the cruise to update you on these changes, but it’s good to be aware of these differences ahead of time when planning your stop at the port, especially for excursions.
+Keeping track of time zones can get complicated when cruising, especially for Americans on European cruises with substantial time differences.
+Your captain will make announcements to update you, but it’s good to be aware ahead of time, particularly for excursions with specific start times.

 Subscribe to my Cruiseletter